Who's Who at Old Friends Farm?

 Phillip helps in several aspects of Old Friends Farm.
-You will find Phillip at our Northampton Market stand each Tuesday, making bouquets and using his artistic eye to make the array of flowers and veggies look spectacular.
+You will often find Phillip at our Northampton Market stand each Tuesday, making bouquets and using his artistic eye to make the array of flowers and veggies look spectacular.
 Phillip can brighten up any day will his smile, and people visit him at market just to hear his laugh bubble over.
 In addition to being at Old Friend's, Phillip is the proud owner of Cow Belle Farm, which consists of a small herd of dual-purpose Devon cows that are his 100% grass-fed beauties.
-In his spare time, Phillip materializes his artistic skills with children's book submissions and sketches.
-(Check out his Blog to see some of his sketches.)
+In his spare time, Phillip materializes his artistic skills with children's book submissions and sketches, (check out his Blog to see some of his sketches), or making music with the Happy Valley Guitar Orchestra.
 You may very well see Phillip on a tractor with a pencil behind his ear, or at his drawing desk with dirt under his nails.
 He is a true Farming Artist.

-Missy and Phillip especially love creating meals with food from the farm and spending time with their daughter Mabel Etta.
+Missy and Phillip especially love creating meals with food from their farms and spending time with their daughter Mabel Etta.

 Many people are curious about our farm name.
 Here's the story...